readmeio/rdme/README.md

 rdme versions
 ```

-If you wish to see the raw output from our API in this response, supply  the `--raw` flag.
+If you wish to see the raw JSON output from our API in this response, supply  the `--raw` flag.

 #### Get All Information About a Particular Version
 ```sh
 rdme versions --version={project-version}
 ```

-If you wish to see the raw output from our API in this response, supply  the `--raw` flag.
+If you wish to see the raw JSON output from our API in this response, supply  the `--raw` flag.

 #### Create a New Version
 ```sh